-SARASOTA, Fla. -- As best we can tell, the Orioles haven't signed any former or future All-Stars in the last 15 minutes.
+SARASOTA, Fla. -- As best we can tell, the Orioles haven't signed any former or future All-Stars in the past 15 minutes.
 But here's a name to keep in mind, in case they get the urge to spend any more of Peter Angelos' money:

 This will be Hardy's fourth season as the Orioles' shortstop.
 It also could be his last.

-He's on the final season of a three-year, $22.5-million contract.
+He's on the final season of a three-year, $22.5 million contract.
 The Baltimore Sun reported this week that the Orioles have contacted his agent, Craig Landis, to let them know they're interested in talking about an extension.
 And Hardy told ESPN.com on Monday morning that he planned to meet with his agent in the next 24 hours to discuss where they go from here.

 "I don't know how that will all play out," Hardy said.
 "We'll see.
 I'm actually going to meet with my agent.
 And we're going to talk a little bit about what could happen.
 And he'll kind of fill me in because I don't really know much.